Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

 In order to investigate the behavior of the proposed Bayesian mixture model approach, we conduct several additional analyses.
-First, we investigate the characteristics of subpopulations chosen applying bandwidth selectors for local polynomial RD point estimators based on continuity assumptions of the conditional distribution functions of the potential outcome given the forcing variable.
+First, we investigate the characteristics of subpopulations chosen by applying bandwidth selectors for local polynomial RD point estimators based on continuity assumptions of the conditional distribution functions of the potential outcome given the forcing variable.
 Specifically, we exploit the data-driven bandwidth selectors based on MSE-optimal criteria proposed by \cite{CalonicoCattaneoTitiunik2014} using uniform and triangular kernel functions to construct local-polynomial estimators of order one and two.
 We use two different MSE-optimal bandwidth selectors: one for below and one for above the threshold.
-The four selected MSE-optimal subpopulations are shown in Table~\ref{tab:Usets0}.
+The four selected MSE-optimal subpopulations are shown in Table~A16 in the e-Appendix.
 The sample size of the selected subpopulations, and especially the number of eligible families falling in these subpopulations (namely the left bandwidth), is strongly affected by both the kernel function and the order of the local-polynomial estimator.
-The smallest subpopulation is obtained using the uniform kernel function and the local linear regression estimator ($p=1$); it comprises $26\, 893$ families ($17.6\%$) of which $20\, 816$ are eligible families.
-The largest subpopulation is obtained using the triangular kernel function and the local-polynomial estimator of order $p=2$; it comprises all the $138\, 220$ eligible families and $7\,953$ ineligible families for a total of $146\, 173$ families ($95.8\%$).
+Moreover, we find that some covariates are generally not well balanced between eligibility groups in the four subpopulations, and the evidence that the two eligibility groups are apart gets stronger as the selected subpopulation gets larger (see Tables~A17-A20 and Figure~A7 in the e-Appendix).
+These results suggest that standard analyses based on continuity assumptions, where local polynomial estimators with no covariate adjustment are used, might lead to misleading results (see Section~K in the e-Appendix for results based on continuity assumptions).
+Recently, \cite{CalonicoEtAl:2019} proposed to augment standard local polynomial regression estimators to allow for covariate adjustment, although inference is not provided for relative risks.